MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-bash-tutorial.md

 az group show --name $resourceGroup
 ```

-### Using Grep to determine if a resource group exists
+### Using Grep to determine if a resource group exists, and create the resource group if it does not

 The following command pipes the output of the `az group list` command to the `grep` command.
 If the specified resource group does not exist, the command creates the resource group using the previously defined variables.